sneh2909/sneh2909/README.md

 - LinkedIn: [Sneh Shah](https://www.linkedin.com/in/sneh-shah29/)
 - Portfolio: [Sneh2909](https://sneh2909.github.io/Portfolio/)

-Feel free to connect with me, whether for collaboration, discussions, or to say hello!
+Feel free to connect with me for collaboration, discussions, or to say hello!